FrOSt-Foundation/cFrOSt/README.md

 We use git as a CVS (obviously).

-You can clone the repository and install llvm-dcpu16 and binutils-dcpu16 (as described in the "How to run cFrOSt?" section), then use your favorite C IDE and compile using the command line.
+You can use your favorite editor and then run the project as explained in the "How to run cFrOSt?" section.

 ### Syntax guidelines